 You can now use a chatbot as a sophisticated and multipurpose tool to automate and optimize numerous processes, no matter the type of business you run.

 Using a chatbot to help you with customer support is a no-brainer as they can save you a lot of time and money.
+It can even complement your live chat customer service strategy!
 Besides customer service, a chatbot that relies on rule-based behavior or even full-fledged AI can also help you with your marketing initiatives.
 It can even drive sales by pushing customers into your funnel!

 We collected the most important facts and tips on how you can use a chatbot to generate more sales and create more engagement.